gillian-guide/gillian-guide.github.io/docs/en/essential-modding/fusionfix.md

     protontricks 12210 -q d3dx9_43
     ```

-    If you installed Protontricks through Flatpak, run this:
+    If you installed Protontricks through Flatpak (which you do if you're running Steam via Flatpak as well), run this instead:, run this:

     ```bash
     flatpak run com.github.Matoking.protontricks 12210 -q d3dx9_43